carvel-dev/carvel/site/content/kapp/docs/latest/diff.md

 ---
 ## Controlling diff via deploy flags

-Diff filter set changes filter on newResource (configuration provided to kapp) and existingResource (resources in kubernetes cluster)
+Diff filter set changes filter on operation (add/update/delete), newResource (configuration provided to kapp) and existingResource (resources in kubernetes cluster)

 - `--diff-filter='{"and":[{"ops":["update"]},{"existingResource":{"kinds":["Deployment"]}]}'` will filter out the resources which are getting updated and were of kind Deployment.